Zakharii-Husar/chat/README.md

 Acknowledgements
-Special thanks to [Carlos Osoria](https://github.com/cosoria)Carlos Osoria for introducing design patterns in .NET Core, which were implemented in the backend.
+Special thanks to [Carlos Osoria](https://github.com/cosoria) for introducing design patterns in .NET Core, which were implemented in the backend.